microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Workspace toolbar](./Media/WorkspaceToolbar.png)

-1. Within the **Settings** pane, navigate to the **Premium** tab to check the licensing mode.
+1. Within the **Settings** pane, navigate to the **License info** tab to check the license configuration.
 Ensure that one of the following modes is enabled:

     **License mode:**
     - [Premium capacity](https://docs.microsoft.com/power-bi/admin/service-premium-gen2-faq)